Vegan Peppermint Bark

 Yes.
 Freeze it in an airtight container, with sheets of baking paper in between layers if you’re stacking it.
 Alternatively, freeze the pieces on a baking tray for two hours.
 Once frozen, place them in a ziplock bag before returning to the freezer.
 When you’re ready to eat it, let it sit at room temperature for an hour or so until fully thawed.
 Do not refreeze.

-I hope you enjoy the recipe!
+I hope you enjoy this dairy-free peppermint bark!
 If you make it at home, please let me know what you think by leaving a rating or comment below! xo

 Vegan Peppermint Bark

-Easy peppermint bark made from dairy-free chocolate and crushed up candy canes.
+Easy dairy-free peppermint bark made from dark and white chocolate and crushed up candy canes.

 - 400 g Vegan dark chocolate (14oz)